-The design of this collection is two-fold; -To counteract the debasing tendency of productions, preferring claims to poetry and music, and to furnish such as will interest the mariner and awaken the better feelings of his nature.

-Of the influence of that which has already been scattered broad-cast upon our wharves, or in our forecastles, there can be but little doubt in the minds of such as have observed carefully the results.
+The design of the Melodies is two-fold:-To counteract the demorolizing tendency of productions claiming to be poetry and music, and to furnish such as will interest the mariner and awaken the better feelings of his nature.
+Of the influence of that which has already been scattered broadcast upon our wharves, or in our forecastles, there can be but little doubt, in the minds of such as have observed carefully the results.
 No one, it is presumed, can question the utility of anything which will eject such pernicious trash from our vessels, and substitute a collection which will call up remembrances of home, and such as will lead seamen to recognize God's power, and hear his voice when tempests rage and thunders roar.

-It affords us much pleasure and satisfaction, in supplying Seamen and their friends, with a large collection of original hymns and familiar tunes, from those who are desirous of promoting the temporal and spiritual welfare of the sailor.
-A number of descriptive pieces of poetry have been introduced in the Melodies; and it is presumed they will not give offence, but be read with interest.
+It affords us much pleasure and satisfaction in supplying scamen and their friends, with a large collection of original hymns and familiar tunes, from those who are desirous of promoting the temporal and spiritual welfare of the sailor.
+A number of descriptive pieces of poetry have been introduced in the Melodies, and it is presumed they will not give offence, but be read with interest.